kaitozaw/filebox/docs/git-guidelines.md

     git commit -m "ISSUEID ISSUETITLE"
 ```

-6. Push your branch to GitHub
+6. Upon completing all the Sub-task related to the Epic, push your branch to GitHub

 ```bash
     git push origin branch-name